Detox | 4 min read

 Reading Time: 4 minutes

 Heroin addiction is becoming more widespread than ever before.
-Due, in large part, to the over-prescribing and misuse of prescription opiates, the use of heroin – which is an illegal form of opiate – is on the rise.
-Prescription opioid addicts may find that their legal supply of the drug has run dry, prompting them to seek out more dangerous ways of ensuring that the effects that their body depends on can continue.
-It is at this point that heroin is introduced.
+Due, in large part, to the over-prescribing and misuse of prescription opiates, the use of heroin, which is an illegal form of opiate, is on the rise.[1]
+Some people may turn to heroin after their access to legal opioids is cut off, leading to dangerous addiction.[2]

 Heroin Withdrawal Symptoms